 Double diagonal Red-Pine planked hull, all copper fastened with Pine stringers and frames.
 Honduras mahogany sheer planks, dog-house, cockpit and brightwork.
 Vertical stem with attractive flared bows, radius transom stern, hard-chine bilges, long keel and three quarter break-deck design.

-BERGUIS KELVIN E4 15hp, four-cylinder petrol/paraffin engines as first fitted in 1921.
+BERGIUS KELVIN E4 15hp, four-cylinder petrol/paraffin engine.
 Direct drive gearbox.

 Original accommodation layout with saloon offering settee berths to port and starboard with Pullman style back panels.
 Forward heads compartment with original Simpson Lawrence marine wc.
 Ceramic washbasin, chain locker.
-Galley to aft saloon quarter and access to wheelhouse having sliding hatch and door to large aft cockpit with seating to three sides.
+Galley to aft saloon quarter with pantry lockers and drawers.
+Quarter berths and access to wheelhouse having sliding hatch and door to large aft cockpit with seating to three sides.
 Original brass wheel helm to port, side mounted and original forward and reverse, chain driven gear to starboard.
 Full aft canopy with standing headroom.

 10ft TRADITIONAL CLINKER DINGHY

 Over the years Classic Yacht Brokerage have sold many John Bain/Silvers classics but ZAIDA is undoubtedly the most original and charming.
 A real period gem offering motor-cruising from a bygone era of nearly a century ago.
 A wonderful boat for pottering about the islands, family picnics, weekends aboard and fishing.
 Viewing recommended.

 GUIDE: £28,000 (new guide price – 28th November 2018)